jmeile/JMMidiBassPedalController/src/Automation/README.md

 ## Runing a Task after MACOS has started

+Note: I didn't manage to make this work.
+It seems that MACOS will only start the MIDI devices as soon as a user logins.
+So, no way of doing it on an unattended installation.
+I guess you will have to run a logon script and setup your user to automatically login.

 To install this as a Launch Agent or Daemon do the following:

 - Copy the file: technosoft.solutions.run_foot_controller.plist to either